Courses and Requirements

 Continuation of Latin 110.
 Further study of grammar, syntax and vocabulary, accompanied by reading and discussion of passages that cast light on the society and culture of ancient Rome and its empire.
 For students who have completed Latin 110 or those who have had some Latin but require review.
 Three class meetings a week, in addition to a drill session.
-Gold.
+Haley.

 Intermediate Latin: The World of Ancient Rome.

 Reading and discussion, with grammar review, of intermediate-level Latin passages selected to illuminate the history, society and culture of ancient Rome and its empire.
 Readings from writers such as Caesar, Cicero, Sallust, Catullus, Ovid and Martial.
 Prerequisite, knowledge of elementary Latin.
-Feltovich.
+Haley.

-Readings, in the original Latin, from Vergil's Aeneid and other Roman epics.
+Readings, in the original Latin, from Vergil’s Aeneid and other Roman epics.
 Consideration of the nature of heroism and epic poetry, with attention to the history, society and culture of the Roman world.
 Prerequisite, any 200 or 300 level Latin course.
-Gold.
+The Department.

 The Roman Historians.

 The story of ancient Rome and its empire as told in the words of the Romans themselves.
 Readings, in the original Latin, from Sallust, Livy, Tacitus and other historians.
 Prerequisite, any 200 or 300 level Latin course.

 The Literature of Love and Desire.